About the Travel Council

 - Other specialty projects as time allows

-From coast to coast, the Travel Council attends numerous trade and travel shows throughout the United States.
+The Travel Council attends numerous trade shows throughout the world.

-The official website of the Moab Area Travel Council receives well over one million unique visitors each year.
+The official website of the Moab Area Travel Council receives nearly two million unique visitors each year.

 Moab Area Travel Council page on TripAdvisor.com.

-The Travel Council Director also represents the Grand County/Moab Area as President of the Utah Tourism Industry Association (a statewide tourism advocacy association), as co-director of Southern Utah National Parks Advertising Coalition, as co-director of the Canyonlands Travel Region, as a Board Member on the local Chamber of Commerce, as a member of the Dinosaur Diamond Byway Organization, as a member of the National Tour Association, and as a member of United States Travel Association.
+The Travel Council Director also represents the Grand County/Moab Area as a board member of Utah Tourism Development, as a member of the Utah Tourism Industry Association (a statewide tourism advocacy association), as co-director of Southern Utah National Parks Advertising Coalition, as co-director of the Canyonlands Travel Region, as a board member on the local Chamber of Commerce, as a member of the Dinosaur Diamond Byway Organization, as a member of the National Tour Association, as a member of United States Travel Association, and as a board member of the Museum of Moab.

 The Travel Council also manages the contract for the Thompson Welcome Center and provides collateral for that facility as well as the Moab Information Center, visitor centers around the state, the Utah Office of Tourism, AAA offices around the country and other visitor centers outside of the state upon their request.